What is Suppliers Credit ?

 - With transaction details importer approaches arranger to get suppliers credit for the transaction

-- Arranger get an offer from overseas bank on the transaction
+- Arranger get an indicative pricing from overseas bank, which importer confirms.

-- Importer confirms on pricing to overseas bank and gets LC issued from his bank, restricted to overseas bank counters with other required clauses
+- Importer approach his bank and get LC issued, restricted to overseas bank counters with other required clauses

-- Suppliers ships the goods and submits documents at his bank counters
+- Supplier ships the goods and submits documents at his bank counter.

-- Suppliers Bank sends the documents to Supplier’s Credit Bank.
+- Supplier’s Bank sends the documents to Overseas Bank.

-- Supplier’s Credit Bank post checking documents for discrepancies sends the document to importers bank for acceptance
+- Overseas Bank post checking documents for discrepancies (As per UCP 600) sends the document to importer’s bank for acceptance:

-- Importer accept documents.
-Importer’s Bank provides acceptance to Supplier’s Credit Bank LC guaranteeing payment on due date.
+- Importer’s Bank receives the documents.
+Importer’s bank and Importer accept documents.
+Importer’s Bank provides acceptance to Overaseas Bank, guaranteeing payment on due date.

 - On maturity, Importer makes the payment to his bank and Importer’s bank makes payment to Supplier’s Credit Bank